kalebbroo/PlexBot/README.md

 - `!queue`: Display the current song queue with song titles and artists.

-- `!shuffle`: Randomly shuffle the current song queue.
+- `shuffle`: Randomly shuffle the current song queue. (button)

 - `!artist <artist name>`: Queue all songs by the specified artist from your Plex library.

-- `!skip`: Skip the current song and play the next song in the queue.
+- `skip`: Skip the current song and play the next song in the queue. (button)

 - `!youtube <YouTube URL or search query>`: Play audio from a YouTube video using its URL, or search for a video or playlist and play the first result.
 (Youtube search is very slow and buggy. providing a link is the best option.
 Playlists are currently broken dont try to play them.)